laneslexicon/lexicon_documentation/docs/dev-guide/scripts.md

 The generated file, in this case  "fixed.xml", can be distributed and imported by the application to apply the fix.

-+ To apply corrected xml directly to the database
++ To apply the corrected xml directly to the database
 ```
 perl orths.pl --db lexicon.sqlite --xml ../xml/b0.xml --node n2033
 ```